Sib Hashian Dead: Daughter Lauren Hashian Is Dwayne

 Lauren Was There When ‘The Rock’ Learnt Paul Walker Died

 “I was driving with Lauren when she immediately turned very quiet and was looking at me, studying, wondering if I knew.
-I pulled over and looked at my messages and had a moment where I just caught my breath,” “The Rock” told The Hollywood Reporter of the shocking news. ”
+I pulled over and looked at my messages and had a moment where I just caught my breath,” “The Rock” told The Hollywood Reporter of the moment he learnt that he’d never see Paul Walker alive again.

 We said a prayer right then to give his daughter strength — because we had talked about our daughters.
 That’s what we would talk about.
 Both of us were divorced, and we talked about the power of being a dad and the strong connection of a dad and his girl.
 Then once we got home, we started bawling.